Admer456/burektech2/PLANS.md

 I got a ton of work to do.
+Stuff that is ~~crossed out~~ means it's done.

 ## Little things